-- Update the zoning map. - Add agritourism uses to the permitted or special exception uses in the Agricultural zoning district. - Commercial and industrial zone review and update, particularly with regard to permitted and accessory uses, including the use of accessory shipping containers. - The LI and LIP district regulations should be reviewed to refocus the districts on wholesaling, warehousing, limited manufacturing and assembly uses, offices, research laboratories and other employment uses.
-Dimensional standards should be reviewed to ensure that any buildings and parking areas are scaled to the parcel size and surrounding uses. - Consider consolidating the LI and LIP zoning districts into one Limited Industrial district. - Eliminate the General Industrial zoning district from the zoning ordinance. - Comprehensive review of the Zoning Ordinance to modernize, identify inconsistencies, provide uniform formatting.
+- Update the zoning map. - Follow Frederick County's lead by adding agritourism uses and standards governing them to the Agricultural zoning district. - Commercial and industrial zone review and update, particularly with regard to permitted and accessory uses, including the use of accessory shipping containers. - The LI and LIP district regulations should be reviewed to refocus the districts on wholesaling, warehousing, limited manufacturing and assembly uses, offices, research laboratories and other employment uses.
+Dimensional standards should be reviewed to ensure that any buildings and parking areas are scaled to the parcel size and surrounding uses. - Consider consolidating the LI and LIP zoning districts into one Limited Industrial district.

-- E. Frederick Street block-rezone south side from B-2 to B-1 as part of a comprehensive rezoning - Add a Planned Neighborhood District to allow a mix of housing types to be mixed within a neighborhood.
+- Eliminate the General Industrial zoning district from the zoning ordinance. - Comprehensive review of the Zoning Ordinance to modernize, identify inconsistencies, provide uniform formatting. - E. Frederick Street block-rezone south side from B-2 to B-1as part of a comprehensive rezoning - Add a Planned Neighborhood District to allow a mix of housing types to be mixed within a neighborhood.